Skip to Content

 This course enables delegates to meet the requirements of the Electricity at Work Regulations 1989 in respect to safe isolation of electrical equipment and competence to prevent danger and injury.

-The certificate will not lead to any qualification but will demonstrate understanding of the safe isolation process where required.
+The certificate of achievement is not a recognised qualification but demonstrates understanding of the safe isolation process where required in day to day roles and cotractual work.

 Making an application